CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/single-server-without-ha/prerequisites.md

 | Windows Server 2016        |      ✓        | Cortex v2022.6 | To be evaluated  |
 | Windows Server 2019        |                | Cortex v2022.6 | To be evaluated  |
 | Windows Server 2022        |                | Cortex v2022.6 | To be evaluated  |

-#### Certificate Requirements

-Both Gateway and the Flow Debugger Service require an X.509 SSL certificate to be installed on the server.
-The certificate must have the following properties:

-* Enhanced Key Usage: `Server Authentication` and `Client Authentication`
-* Subject Alternative Names (SAN): At minimum the FQDN of the server.
-It can also include NetBIOS Name, IP address, localhost, 127.0.0.1

-If the user tries to navigate to an address not in the SAN list, then they will receive a certificate error.

-Wildcard certificates and self-signed certificates can also be used.
-However, self-signed certificates are not recommended for production instances.
-Details on how to create a self-signed certificate can be found at [Create Self-Signed Certificates][].

-More information about importing the certificate is given during installation.

 ## Next Steps?